How to Stop Pop-Up Ads on Android Without Installing Extra Apps (2025 Guide)

 Stop Pop-Up Ads on Android Without Installing Extra Apps (2025 Guide)

 Pop-up ads are among the most frustrating things Android users face in 2025.
-They slow down your device, drain battery, and even pose security risks.
+They slow down your device, drain your battery, and even pose security risks.
 If you’ve searched for “stop pop-up ads Android 2025” or “disable ads without app”, you’re not alone.

 The good news?
 You don’t need to root your phone or install shady third-party apps to block ads.
 Android already includes built-in tools to stop most intrusive ads.